-The concept of stability of a filtration is motivated by the fact that in real applications we need to work with methodologies that are robust in the presence of noise.
+In this paper we just consider stable filtrations.
+The property of stability of a filtration we ask for is motivated by the fact that in real applications we need to work with methodologies that are robust in the presence of noise.
 As a consequence, we have to require that the inclusions considered in our filtration persist under the action of small perturbations.
 For the same reason, we also need that a small change of the parameter in our filtration (whenever applicable) does not produce a large change of the associated set with respect to the Hausdorff distance.
 These assumptions are formalized by our definition of stable filtration (Definition 2.1).

-In order to make our treatment as general as possible, we just require that the sets $\mathcal{K}i$ $(i \in I)$ in our filtration are compact subsets of a compact metric space K, and that the indexing set I is compact.
+In order to make our treatment as general as possible, we just require that the sets \mathcal{K}i $(i \in I)$ in our filtration are compact subsets of a compact metric space K, and that the indexing set I is compact.

 The paper starts by considering filtrations indexed by a 1-dimensional parameter.
 In this setting, after proving some lemmas, we show that every compact and stable 1-dimensional filtration of a compact metric space is induced by a continuous function (Theorem 2.8).
-In the last part of the paper, this result is extended to the case of multi-dimensional filtrations (Theorem 3.4), i.e. the case of filtrations indexed by an n-dimensional parameter (cf. [1, 2]).
+In the last part of the paper, this result is extended to the case of multi-dimensional filtrations (Theorem 3.4), i.e. the case of filtrations indexed by an n-dimensional parameter (cf. [2, 3]).
 In order to do that, we need to assume also that our filtration is complete, i.e. compatible with respect to intersection (Definition 3.2).
 Three examples show that we cannot drop either the assumption about stability or the one concerning completeness (Examples 1, 2 and 3).
+Some considerations on the consequences of our results conclude the paper.